-Exactly 1 year to the day from my ACL surgery, almost to the hour, I had my last official PT session.
+Exactly one year to the day from ACL surgery, almost to the hour, I had my last official PT session.

 PT pushed me hard.

-But no training can fully replicate real world adversity.
+But no simulated training can replicate real world adversity.

-A few days later we took a trip to the Adirondacks in upstate New York.
+A few days later we took our trip ever to the Adirondacks in upstate New York.